roufy235/Multive/README.md

 ## License

-The Slim Framework is licensed under the MIT license.
+The Multive Framework is licensed under the MIT license.
 See [License File](LICENSE) for more information.